-Get to know each other as co-workers and as individuals by digging deep about why you do the job you do.
+Get to know each other as co-workers and as individuals by digging deep about why they do the job they do.
 By opening up to each other, your purposes and values take the forefront.

 Why are driving forces important in a virtual workplace?

-Revealing your virtual team’s common purposes and values can achieve three things:
+Revealing your virtual team’s common purposes and values can achieve four things: